ios-tooling/Convey/README.md

 - the remote URL information for this server

+`var configuration: Configuration`

+- various configuration options for this server, including:

     `var defaultEncoder: JSONEncoder`

     - the default JSON encoder to use for uploads

     `var defaultDecoder: JSONDecoder`

     - the default JSON decoder to use for downloads

     `var reportBadHTTPStatusAsError: Bool`

     - if a non-200 is receive from the server, should an error be thrown?

     `var configuration: URLSessionConfiguration`

     - the default URLConfiguration to use when creating a new URLSession

     `var enableGZipDownloads: Bool`

     - should we request GZip encoding from the server

     `var defaultTimeout: TimeInterval`

     - what's the default timeout for the server, for both resource and request timeouts

     `var allowsExpensiveNetworkAccess: Bool`

     - should tasks on this server use 'expensive' networks, such as cellular

     `var allowsConstrainedNetworkAccess: Bool`

     - should tasks on this server run in 'low data' mode

     `var waitsForConnectivity: Bool`

     - should URLSession wait for a remote connection when running, or fail immediately if there isn't one

     `var logStyle: ConveyTaskReporter.LogStyle`

     - can be `none`, `short`, or `steps`.
 Controls how much data about active tasks is logged to the console.

+    `var userAgent: String?`

+    - set the user agent to override with.
+By default, it uses `defaultUserAgent`

+    `var maxLoggedDownloadSize: Int`

+    - when logging downloads, how much data should we show before just using a placeholder

+    `var maxLoggedUploadSize: Int`

+    - when logging uploads, how much data should we show before just using a placeholder

+    `var defaultHeaders: [String: String]`

+    - what headers should be included with each request

 `var taskPathURL: URL?`